-Phenoxyethanol is the new darling of the skincare industry.
-It is increasingly turning up in cosmetics, many of which are labelled natural or organic, as a preservative.
-It is the alternative to parabens.
+Phenoxyethanol is found in many natural skin care products but not many understand the dangers of phenoxyethanol.
+It is increasingly turning up in cosmetic products, many of which are labelled natural or organic.
+Phenoxyethanol is used as a preservative that extends the shelf life of cosmetic products.
+It is the popular alternative to parabens.

 The FDA warned that phenoxyethanol can cause shut down of the central nervous system, vomiting and contact dermatitis.

 So what is phenoxyethanol and is it is really safer than parabens?

 Phenoxyethanol is a glycol ether.
 Glycols are a series of chemicals that find their way into all sorts of things: paint, lacquer, jet fuel…..
 Phenoxyethanol is used to keep bacteria and yeast our of cosmetics.
 It is also used as a stabilizer in perfume.

 Green tea contains a natural phenoxyethanol, however most of the phenoxyethanol used in skincare is synthetic in nature.

 The product’s Material Safety Data Sheet (MSDS) says that it phenoxyethanol is harmful if swallowed, inhaled or absorbed through the skin and that it can cause reproductive damage.